Learning Models of Individual Behavior in Chess: Supplement

 \subsubsection{Player Inclusion Criteria}

-We constructed our player selection as a SQL query (see Listing \ref{playerselection}).
-It implements the following logic: we required each player to have played over 1000 games in blitz, with a mean rating between 1000 and 2000 and a per-game rating variance under 75, have played at least one game before 2020 and one game after the first of December 2020, and we excluded titled players.
+We constructed our player selection with the following logic: we required each player to have played over 1000 games in blitz, with a mean rating between 1000 and 2000 and a per-game rating variance under 75, have played at least one game before 2020 and one game after the first of December 2020, and we excluded titled players.
 Titles are given for having an official FIDE title or being a bot.
 We also excluded players with high or low win rates and high or low numbers of games played as white.
-These are simple filters to exclude color cheating ( playing one color disproportionately often, usually White) and other types of manipulation.
+There are also simple filters to exclude color cheating (playing one color disproportionately often, usually White) and other types of manipulation.